-The Company maintains a Loan Agreement (the "Revolving Credit Facility") with SunTrust Bank ("SunTrust") in the aggregate principal amount of \$50.0 million, which matures on November 24, 2017.
-Under the Revolving Credit Facility, the Company may borrow up to \$50.0 million, which includes a \$5.0 million swing line subfacility and a \$5.0 million letter of credit subfacility, as well as an accordion feature that allows the Company to increase the Revolving Credit Facility by a total of up to \$25.0 million, subject to securing additional commitments from existing lenders or new lending institutions.
+The Company entered into a First Amendment to Revolving Credit Agreement ("Revolving Credit Facility"), amending the Revolving Credit Facility, dated as of November 24, 2014 with SunTrust Bank ("SunTrust"), extending the maturity date to November 24, 2018.
+Under the Revolving Credit Facility, the Company may borrow up to \$50.0 million, which includes a \$5.0 million swing line sub-facility and a \$5.0 million letter of credit sub-facility, as well as an accordion feature that allows the Company to increase the Revolving Credit Facility by a total of up to \$25.0 million, subject to securing additional commitments from existing lenders or new lending institutions.
 The obligations under the Revolving Credit Facility are guaranteed by each of the Company's subsidiaries.
 At the Company's election, the borrowings under the Revolving Credit Facility bear interest at either (1) a rate per annum equal to the highest of SunTrust's prime rate or 0.5% in excess of the Federal Funds Rate or 1.0% in excess of one-month LIBOR (the "Base Rate"), plus an applicable margin, or (2) the one, two, three, or six-month per annum LIBOR for deposits in the applicable currency (the "Eurocurrency Rate"), as selected by the Company, plus an applicable margin.
-The applicable margin for Eurocurrency Rate loans depends on the Company's funded debt leverage ratio and varies from 1.50% to 2.00%.
-The applicable margin for Base Rate loans depends on the Company's funded debt leverage ratio and varies from 0.50% to 1.50%.
+The applicable margin for Eurocurrency Rate loans depends on the Company's funded debt leverage ratio and varies from 0.50% to 1.50%.
 Commitment fees and letter of credit fees are also payable under the Revolving Credit Facility.
-Principal is payable in full at maturity on November 24, 2017, and there are no scheduled principal payments prior to maturity.
+Principal is payable in full at maturity on November 24, 2018, and there are no scheduled principal payments prior to maturity.
 The Company is required to pay a commitment fee ranging between 20 and 30 basis points per annum of the average daily unused portion of the Revolving Credit Facility, depending on the Company's funded debt leverage ratio.